-The A.A. volunteer will contact you and make a plan for going to a meeting together.
+The A.A. volunteer will contact you to make plans for going to a meeting together.
 Due to current health safety measures that meeting will likely be online.

 Attend the meeting with your temporary contact.
 You will hear basic suggestions for sobriety that the fellowship shares and you will hear how others work the program.
 Use this meeting to listen and learn.
 Ask for phone numbers.